The Money Blog

 How To Calculate Your Effective Tax Rate

 You'll need to take a look at your personal tax return and find the page that says 1040 in big bold numbers in the upper left-hand corner.
 The two numbers you're looking for are total tax and total income.
 We calculate your effective tax rate by dividing your total tax by total income for the year.
 The specific line numbers from the Form 1040 or going to change from year to year as the IRS updates this form.
-For instance, in 2018, total tax is on page 2, line 15 and total income is also found on page 2, line 6.
-On a 2019 tax return, total tax is on page 2, line 16 and total income is on page 1, line 7b.
+On the 2022 Form 1040, total tax is on page 2, line 24 and total income is found on page 1, line 9.
 You can look at any tax return in recent years and always find the lines labeled total income and total tax.

 Once we have those two numbers you divide total tax by total income and come up with a percentage.
 This is your federal effective tax rate for that particular year.
-The national average for the top 25% of taxpayers was 18.2% in 2017, according to a recent analysis of IRS data by TaxFoundation.org.
+The national average tax rate for the top 25% of taxpayers was 17.1% in 2020, according to a recent analysis of IRS data by TaxFoundation.org.

 Analyze Your Results

 So how do we decide if this result warrants more time spent developing a better tax strategy?
 When someone is at or above the national average I know there is usually a way to save them money.
 Most of the clients I have helped have effective tax rates of 15% or below.
 Even though their adjusted gross income may put them in the top 25% of all taxpayers.
-(In 2017 that meant that your adjusted gross income was higher than $83,682.)
+(In 2020 that only meant that your adjusted gross income was higher than $85,853.)

 The bottom line is a quick look at this metric will allow you to know how you compare.
 And it gives you an objective basis for discussion when somebody tells you there's nothing more you can do to lower your taxes.